Visiting Artist Program (VAP)

 As part of the VAP, an exhibition of works by Jordan Tate will show from March 4 through April 15 in the John C Hutcheson Gallery.
 Gallery hours are Monday through Friday, 7a.m. - 6 p.m.

-is an exploration of visual language and process.
+New Work is an exploration of visual language and process.
 In a sense it is an examination of how we see, what we see, what merits being seen, and how images function in contemporary visual culture.
 The photographic image is still often viewed as a mechanical reproduction of reality.
 In this paradigm, the photograph functions not as an object, but as a conceptually transparent representation of a reproduced reality rather than an object loaded with historical and functional contexts.

-represents a shift away from the context of photograph as mechanical reproduction and is an acknowledgement of the image-maker as the mediator of sight, as well as an exploration of process and practice in contemporary image viewing and production.
+New Work represents a shift away from the context of photograph as mechanical reproduction and is an acknowledgement of the image-maker as the mediator of sight, as well as an exploration of process and practice in contemporary image viewing and production.
 These images are a continuation of ongoing research / meta-photographic critique concerning the visual and conceptual processes of image comprehension.

 Jordan Tate is an Assistant Professor of Art at the University of Cincinnati.
 Tate, a Fulbright Fellow (2008-2009), has a Bachelor of Philosophy in Interdisciplinary Studies from Miami University and a Master of Fine Arts in Photography from Indiana University.
 Tate’s work is currently held in collections nationwide, including the Museum of Contemporary Photography and the Museum of Fine Arts, Houston.
 Tate is the founding editor of the contemporary art blog “I Like This Art.”